eficode-academy/git-katas/lfs/README.md

 1. Investigate the current state of the repository.
 2. Notice that there is a 'large' file called file2.mpeg.
 We want to commit this file to our history, but we want to use LFS to handle this type of files for the efficiency it provides.
 We will have to tell this Git repository that it should handle *.mpeg files via LFS.
 You can use the `git lfs track ...` command for this.
 (Note: If you want a wild-card pattern for this, you will have to quote it like `'*.mpeg'` to avoid shell expansion)
 3. As this repo didn't yet have a `.gitattributes` file, the `track` sub-command created one for us.
 Have a look at its content.
 This is a file we want to share, so add and commit it to the repo with a suitable commit message.
 4. Now we are ready to actually add the big mpeg file to our repository but have it stored within the LFS "system".
-Due to the magic of LFS, this is 100% transarent.
+Due to the magic of LFS, this is 100% transparent.
 So just add the file like you would any other.
 Use `git lfs status` before and after to get a feel for what is happening.
 Now make a commit with the new file.
 Notice how this behaves exactly as with any other file.
 Even a `git push` behaves exactly as expected.
-Instead of printing the actual content of the file, it should now print something like:

 5. The only thing that has changed, is the way Git stores the actual file.
 Instead of storing the raw content directly, it has stored a reference to an object in the LFS-cache.
 If we want to inspect this, we can use the plumbing command `git cat-file` with a little trick:

    ```shell